Conditions InDepth: Urinary Tract Infection (UTI)

 Twenty percent of all women will have a UTI at some point in their lives.
 Men, throughout most of their adult lives, have a very low rate of urinary tract infections.
 Over the age of 50, however, their rate of infection reaches approximately that of women because prostate enlargement predisposes men to infection.
-This is due to incomplete emptying of the bladder that results in urine sitting in the bladder and bacteria growing.
-Researchers estimate that about 8 to 10 million visits to the doctor each year are for diagnosis and treatment of urinary tract infections.
+This is due to incomplete emptying of the bladder.
+Urine that sits in the bladder increases the chance of bacterial growth.
+Researchers estimate that about 8-10 million visits to the doctor each year are for diagnosis and treatment of urinary tract infections.

 What are the risk factors for a urinary tract infection?What are the symptoms of a urinary tract infection?How is a urinary tract infection diagnosed?What are the treatments for a urinary tract infection?Are there screening tests for a urinary tract infection?How can I reduce my risk of getting a urinary tract infection?What questions should I ask my doctor?What is it like to live with chronic urinary tract infections?Where can I get more information about urinary tract infections?

 Uncomplicated urinary tract infection (UTI) (pyelonephritis and cystitis).
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated August 23, 2014.
 Accessed September 17, 2014.